pombreda/lepl/doc-src/examples.rst

   def time(number, name):
       '''
-      Call timit to time a named function.
+      Call timeit to time a named function.
 The timeit interface is rather odd - it takes a string, which we construct here.
       '''
       stmt = '{0}()'.format(name)